Matthew 12:1-50

 ie., They serve according to a higher commandment. cp.
 Num 28:9,10; Joh 7:22,23

-- - profane-GK=bebeloo, to desecrate, to make common.
-(For them, the sabbath was a work day.)
+-- profane {GK=bebeloo, to desecrate, to make common.} For the priests, the sabbath was a work day.

 • Should ''one greater than the temple'' (ie., Himself) be judged by a Law that does not apply to the Temple priests?